mediapeers/postqueue/README.md

 The process call will select a number of queue items for processing.
 They will all have the same `op` attribute.
 The callback will receive the `op` attribute and the `entity_ids` of all queue entries selected for processing.
-The `processing` method will return the return value of the block.
+The `processing` method will return the number of processed items.

-If no callback is given the return value will be the `[op, entity_ids]` values that would have been sent to the block.
-This is highly unrecommended though, since when using a block to do processing errors and exceptions can properly be dealt with.
+If no callback is given the matching items are only removed from the queue without any processing.

 Postqueue.process also accepts the following arguments: